 This set earned a 6 out of 10 for durability.
 Scrambled eggs stuck a bit, as mentioned above, and stained the pan slightly as a result of burned egg residue.
 Our reviewers had some concerns about scratching as the tea kettle rests on the inside base of the pot; however, we did not experience any other issues during our testing period.
 Anodized aluminum construction like this is more durable than Teflon coated but not as rugged as uncoated metals.

 The uncoated metals of the Top Pick Stanley Adventure Series, MSR Alpine 2, and the Snow Peak Titanium Multi Compact retain their performance attributes virtually infinitely, while the anodized construction of the Winterial will degrade a little with use and wear.
-On the other hand, coated products like the Editors' Choice GSI Bugaboo Camper and the Top Pick MSR Ceramic 2 Pot Set will lose their greater performance attributes with wear and tear.
+On the other hand, coated products like the Editors' Choice GSI Pinnacle Camper and the Top Pick MSR Ceramic 2 Pot Set will lose their greater performance attributes with wear and tear.
 The Winterial sits squarely between these two categories, durability wise.

 While this set weighs in at 1.8 pounds, it can be reduced to under a pound for just the pot, frypan, lid, and spatula.

 By being selective on the pieces you pack within your system, you can cut almost half the weight, making this set highly versatile for backpacking or car camping cooking.
-Of course, the ultralight Top Pick MSR Trail Mini Duo set is a tiny fraction the mass of the Winterial, while the full-sized and higher performing Editors' Choice GSI Bugaboo Camper is quite a bit heavier.
+Of course, the ultralight Top Pick MSR Trail Mini Duo set is a tiny fraction the mass of the Winterial, while the full-sized and higher performing Editors' Choice GSI Pinnacle Camper is quite a bit heavier.